cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 The [context](basic.md#context) mentioned in the [basic architecture](basic.md) is applicable here.

-In addition to the above context, continuing the [operator design-pattern](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#high-level-design-pattern) in Kubernetes, the individual service operators are expected to manage the service instances within a kubernetes cluster.
+In addition to the above context, continuing the [operator design-pattern](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#high-level-design-pattern) in Kubernetes, the individual service operators are expected to manage the service instances within a Kubernetes cluster.
 This leaves the responsibility for setting up and managing the landscape of Kubernetes clusters where the individual service operators provision and manage their services instances out of the scope of the individual service operators.

 ## Cluster Landscape Scenarios